guilhermezambuzi/stochastic-rupture-pruning/README.md

 ## Author

 Guilherme Zambuzi — Independent Researcher
-In collaboration with Viswak R. Balaji and Samuel Punch (University College Cork)
+Thanks to Viswak R. Balaji and Samuel Punch (University College Cork) for computational validation of the SR framework.

 ## License